 - Calculate the emission rate by multiplying the emission factor by the maximum capacity of the operation (in units of production per hour, material usage per hour, or the units the emission factor is in).

-- For plating processes using emissions factors in pounds per amp-hour: Emission rate (lb/hr) = Emission factor (lb/amp-hr) x Electroplating capacity (amps).
-For plating processes using emissions factors in pounds per square foot-hour: Emission rate (lb/hr) = Emission factor (lb/hr-ft2) x Anodizing capacity (ft2)
+- For plating processes using emissions factors in pounds per square foot-hour: Emission rate (lb/hr) = Emission factor (lb/hr-ft2) x Anodizing capacity (ft2)

-- Calculate the maximum uncontrolled emissions.
-Skip this step if you are applying for a registration Option D permit.
+- Skip this step if you are applying for a registration Option D permit.

 - Include the pollution control efficiency percentage, which is the capture efficiency percentage multiplied by the destruction/collection efficiency percentage (shown on Form GI-05A or similar), for each pollutant.
 Form CD-05 also requires a plan to demonstrate and maintain the destruction/collection efficiency.
 If there is no control for a particular pollutant, indicate “zero” as the control efficiency.

-- Maximum controlled emissions rate (lb/hr) = Emission rate (lb/hr) x {[100 - Pollution control efficiency] ÷100}
+- Find the maximum controlled emissions rate (lb/hr): Emission rate (lb/hr) x {[100 - Pollution control efficiency] ÷100}

-- Max. controlled emissions (tons/year) = Max. uncontrolled emissions [tons/year] x {[100 - Pollution control efficiency] ÷100}
+- Calculate the maximum controlled emissions (tons/year): Max. uncontrolled emissions [tons/year] x {[100 - Pollution control efficiency] ÷100}

 - Include the maximum hourly emission rate allowed under 40 CFR pt.
 60, 40 CFR pt.
 61, 40 CFR pt.
 63, or Minn.
 R. ch.
 7011.
 See form GI-09 for applicable regulations.

-- Find the limited controlled emissions (tons/year) by repeating the emission rate calculation (multiplying the emission factor by the maximum capacity of the operation) but take into account all your facility's operation limits, such as hours of operation, amount of material handled, etc. If an emission unit is subject to an emission limitation specified in 40 CFR pt.
+- Find the limited controlled emissions (tons/year) by repeating the emission rate calculation (multiplying the emission factor by the maximum capacity of the operation) but take into account all your facility's operating limits, such as hours of operation, amount of material handled, etc. If an emission unit is subject to an emission limitation specified in 40 CFR pt.
 60, 40 CFR pt.
 61, 40 CFR pt.
 63, or Minn.
 R. ch.
 7011 or you are proposing a more stringent limit, you must indicate this and include those factors in the calculation.
-Skip this step is you are seeking a registration Option D permit.
+Skip this step if you are seeking a registration Option D permit.

-- actual uncontrolled emissions (tons/year) = Emission factor (lb/unit) x [1 ton/2000 lb]
+- Calculate actual uncontrolled emissions (tons/year): Emission factor (lb/unit) x actual production (units/year) x [1 ton/2000 lb]